goadesign/goa/README.md

 ### Vendoring

-Since goa generates and compiles code vendoring tools are not able to automatically identify all the dependencies.
+Since Goa generates and compiles code vendoring tools are not able to automatically identify all the dependencies.
 In particular the `generator` package is only used by the generated code.
 To alleviate this issue simply add `goa.design/goa/codegen/generator` as a required package to the vendor manifest.